MaciekBaron/simple-sprite/README.md

 Simple Sprite
 =============

-**SimpleSprite** is a basic sprite library used for framerate independent spritesheet based animations that I have developed during my first [GameHack](http://gamehack.co.uk/) event and have been using it ever since whenever I work on a 2D sprite-based game during such events (i.e. most of the time).
+**SimpleSprite** is a lightweight sprite library used for [Canvas](http://en.wikipedia.org/wiki/Canvas_element) framerate independent spritesheet based animations that I have developed during my first [GameHack](http://gamehack.co.uk/) event and have been using it ever since whenever I work on a 2D sprite-based game during such events (i.e. most of the time).
 If you don't need anything fancy and just want to animate a sprite, this is the library for you.

 Tutorial
 --------